--HEART SUTRA--

 What kind of life do you want?

-May you be one of those who dare to take the risk and see how far they can go.
+May you be one of those who dares to take the risk and see how far you can go.

 With that...